-12.6 Child sexual exploitation (CSE) -
+12.9 Child sexual exploitation (CSE) -

-The statutory definition of Child sexual exploitation is; a form of child sexual abuse.
+The statutory definition of CSE taken from Working Together is; 'Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
-(Working Together to Safeguard Children (HMG, March 2015 - updated February 2017)
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology'.
+(Working Together to Safeguard Children (HMG, 2019))

 It is understood that a significant number of children who are victims of CSE go missing from home, care and education at some point.
 Our school is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
-The Designated Safeguarding Lead is the named CSE Lead in school on these issues and will work with other agencies as appropriate.
-Our school is committed to raising awareness of CSE.
+The Designated Safeguarding Lead is the named CSE Lead in school on these issues and will work with other agencies as appropriate